Hello, I'm Alex! I'm an undergraduate at Yale University studying Computer Science and Ethics, Politics, & Economics,

 Analyzed webpages’ political biases using Java.

 As the Vice President of Technology, streamlined processes and managed all data of a 282-member volunteering and tutoring organization through G Suite, Google Apps Script, and Dropbox.
 Additionally, created a web app and spreadsheet scripts to optimize project assignments, credit tracking, and email management.
 Started Get Your Life Together, a community program inviting industry professionals to host workshops for students to explore potential career paths with a 70-person membership.

-In my spare time I enjoy using Adobe Photoshop, Illustrator, Premiere Pro, and Audition to create fun projects, such as editing my family members into wacky scenarios or generating quality content for my five subscribers on YouTube. ♥
+In my spare time I enjoy watching Parks and Recreation, Black Mirror, and American Horror Story, and using Adobe Photoshop, Illustrator, Premiere Pro, and Audition to create fun projects, such as editing my family members into wacky scenarios or generating quality content for my five subscribers on YouTube. ♥

 My brother as an angel.